TaylorDarneille/SEIRFX818/05-node-express/00readme-1/03apis-axios.md

 **Things to Note**

-* In order to pass a query string to OMDB, we can create an object with key-value pairs.
-  * This object **MUST** contain a key named "params" that is an object containing the key-value pairs you want to send in the query string.
-* After getting the response back, we need to look inside `response.data` to see what was actually returned from the api.
-That's where axios puts the data.
-The `response` object you get back from axios is actually a wrapper that contains the api data among other things.
 * It's very important to call `res.send` in the correct place \(the axios 'then' promise\)
   * Try putting `res.send` outside of the 'then'.
 You'll get an error!